KxSystems/docs/docs/cloud/gcpm/architecture.md

 One use case for Cloud Functions is implementing feed handlers.
 An upstream can drop, for instance, a CSV file to a Google Filestore bucket.
 This event can trigger a Java or Go cloud function that reads the file, applies some filtering or other data transformation, then sends the data to a tickerplant (TP).
 The real benefit of not caring about the backend infrastructure becomes obvious when the number of kdb+ tables, hence the number of feed handlers, increases, and distributing the feed handler on available servers needs constant human supervision.

 A similar service, called [Cloud Run](https://cloud.google.com/run), can be leveraged to run kdb+ in a serverless architecture.
 The kdb+ binary and code can be containerized and deployed to Cloud Run.
+QPacker helps you create images.
 Cloud Run then provisions the containers and manages the underlying infrastructure.

+## Service discovery

+Feeds and the RDB need to know the address of the tickerplant.
+The gateway and the RDB need to know the address of the HDB.
+In fact, there are multiple RDBs and HDBs connecting to a gateway in practice.
+In a microservice infrastructure like kdb+tick, these configuration details are best stored in a configuration-management service.
+This is especially true if the addresses are constantly changing and new services are added dynamically.

+Google offers [Service Directory](https://cloud.google.com/service-directory), a managed service, to reduce the complexity of management and operations by providing a single place to publish, discover, and connect services.
+Service Directory organizes services into namespaces.
+A service can have multiple attributes, called annotations, as key-value pairs.
+You can add several endpoints to a service.
+The IP address and a port is mandatory for each end point.
+Unfortunately Service Directory neither validates addresses nor performs health checks.

+Kdb+ can easily interact with the Service Directory using Kurl.
+Kurl can be extended to create or query namespaces, discover or add and remove endpoints to facilitate service discovery of your kdb+ processes running in your tick environment.
+For example a kdb+ gateway can fetch from Service Directory the addresses of RDBs and HDBs.
+The cloud console also comes with a simple web interface to e.g. list the endpoints and their addresses of any service.

 ## Access management

 We distinguish application and infrastructure level access control.
-Application-level access management controls who can access kdb+ components and run commands.
-Tickerplant (TP), real-time database (RDB) and historical database (HDB) are generally restricted to kdb+ infra admins only and the gateway is the access point for the users.
+Application-level access management controls who can access kdb+ components and run commands. tickerplant (TP), realtime database (RDB) and historical database (HDB) are generally restricted to kdb+ infra admins only and the gateway is the access point for the users.
 One responsibility of the gateway is to check if the user can access the tables (columns and rows) s/he is querying.
 This generally requires checking user ID (returned by [`.z.u`](../../ref/dotz.md#zu-user-id)) against some organizational entitlement database, cached locally in the gateway and refreshed periodically.

 Google provides an enterprise-grade identity and access management referred to as Cloud IAM.
 It offers a unified way to administrate fine-grained actions on any Google Cloud resource including storage, VMs and logs.